 Aloe vera is a plant belonging to the cactus family.
 It contains a substance that is rich in both vitamins and minerals.

 Aloe vera contains glucomannan, a substance that helps cellular regeneration and causes the body to produce collagen.
 This substance is a protein that promotes wound healing.

 A person can apply a thin layer of aloe vera gel to the wound area.
 They can also dress the wound in a bandage soaked in aloe vera gel to help with healing.

-A person would need to use medical honey for minor and major wounds after discussion with a doctor or healthcare provider.
+A person would need to use medical honey for minor and major wounds after a discussion with a doctor or healthcare professional.